Kobedm27/GGCMI-validation/README.md

 Please cite this work as:

-Author(s) (2025).
+Cornelia Auer, Kobe De Maeyer,...(2025).
 Global Gridded Crop Models underestimate yield losses from climatic extremes.
 Nature Climate Change (submitted).
 DOI: TBD

 ## Contents

 - `code/`: Scripts and notebooks for data processing and analysis
-- `data/`: Data used in the study (raw data access instructions provided)
+- `data/`: Raw and processed data used in the study (raw data access instructions provided)
-- `results/`: Final figures and tables
+- `results/`: Folders where final figures and tables will be stored

 ## Crop abbreviations